 - Conduct research: During a move, everyone wants to feel at peace that their household goods are in good hands.
-Look for potential movers in your location and check Yelp or Google for their review.
+Look for potential movers in your location and check Yelp or Google for their reviews.

 - Get an in-house moving estimate for larger homes: Larger homes are encouraged to go for in-home moving estimates as they will provide you a better idea of the cost of your move.
-Since most moving companies charge different costs, this will make the moving companies provide you an accurate quote through their representative after the in-house estimate.
+Since most moving companies charge different costs, this will make the moving companies provide you with an accurate quote through their representative after the in-house estimate.

 - Confirm licensing: You get to be sure that the moving company is complying with the rules and regulations of the moving industry and that they will also protect your items from damage when you confirm their licensing.

 - Get referrals from family, friends, or realtors: Obtaining a referral from someone you trust is a better way to get the company that works perfectly for your needs.
-Ask if any of your closed associates have used a reliable moving company in the past that they are sure to recommend.
+Ask if any of your close associates have used a reliable moving company in the past that they are sure to recommend.